 stuart.williams at louisville.edu

-New: Dr. Williams is currently looking for a well-qualified graduate student to conduct research for this group at the Ph.D. level.
-The research position is related to colloidal-based research to be conducted on the International Space Station.
-Read more about the research announcement here from UofL Today.
+Dr. Williams is currently looking for well-qualified graduate students to conduct research for this group at the Ph.D. level.
+Email him for potential research positions in the lab.

 Undergraduate (including high-school) researchers are always welcome to conduct research.
 Contact Dr. Williams to develop a research plan within a scope of your interests.